IT21314742/Pig/README.md

 **Key Features:**

- - Multiplayer Support:   Allow up to 4 players to join the game, taking turns to roll the dice
+ - Multiplayer Support:   Allow up to 4 players to join the game, taking turns to roll the dice and compete for the highest score.